goauthentik/authentik/website/integrations/services/fortigate-ssl/index.md

 ## Troubleshooting

-These are just suggestions of what **could** be the cause of an issue and how to enable debug on the FortiGate
+These are just suggestions of what **could** be the cause of an issue and how to enable debug on the FortiGate.

 > [!CAUTION]
 > Debugging can generate heavy load on a FortiGate firewall, so make sure your firewall is not already struggling with performance before you enable debugging, and remember to disabled it again when you are done.